dishagupta-26/Array-and-ArrayList/README.md

 # Array and ArrayList

-This repository contains solutions for three Java programs involving arrays and ArrayLists.
-Below is a description of each task:
+This repository carries out 3 different operations arrays and ArrayLists.
+Below is a description of each of them:

 ## Task 1: Even and Odd Arrays
 - **Description**: Accepts numbers from the user and separates them into `even` and `odd` arrays.